JoubaMety/joubamety/README.md

 # Hi there 👋
-I'm Flag of Czech🇨🇿 & Slovak 🇸🇰 young adult man.
+I'm Czech🇨🇿 & Slovak 🇸🇰 young adult man.

 I create **Minecraft content** (machinimas and pictures/screenshots) and work with **FFmpeg** extensively.<br>
 I program from time to time, used to program in **C++** and **Kotlin**, nowadays I program in **Golang**.